 One of the shortest canna plants I grow reach 80 cms tall, this height is measured from the ground to the top of the flower.
 There are not many cannas that are true short plants; some of my dwarf plants come in green, brown and variegated foliage.
-The Cole canna below is one of the short height cannas, it reaches 80 cms I've never had it grow any taller.
+Canna Ruby Cole pictured below is one of the short height cannas, it reaches a maximum of 80 cms tall, I've never had it grow any taller.

 This is the size most of my canna plants fall into.

 I class my medium cannas in height from above one meter to two meters tall.